peter-woyzbun/dgrmr_m/README.md

 ```

 As with `dplyr`, each core function corresponds to one of the "verbs" of common data manipulation tasks.
 To illustrate,
-the next section compares a simple manipulation using both `dgrmr` and `pandas`.
+the next section compares a simple manipulation using `pandas` and then `dgrmr`.

 ## `dplyr` vs. `pandas`